|

 Near the base of the Butte was a mill race

-8th Avenue.
-This was the location of Wilbert
+crossed 8th Avenue at the location of Wilbert

 at the time in the immediate area.)
 Skinners